Old-age pension in Finland

 If you live in Finland

-If you live in Finland, you can claim both earnings-related and national pension in the same old-age pension application.
-You can make an online application on the Työeläke.fi online service, your own pension provider’s online service or the OmaKelae-service.
-Printable paper forms are also available on the website Työeläke.fi.
+If you live in Finland, you can claim both earnings-related- and national pension in the same pension application.
+You can make an online application in the Työeläke.fi service, your own pension provider’s online service or the OmaKela service.
+Printable paper forms are also available on the Työeläke.fi website.

-You can claim pension earned abroad on the same form, but Form U must be appended to the application to notify details of employment and residence in other countries.
+You can claim pension earned abroad on the same form, but form U must be appended to the form to notify details of work and residence in other countries.
 If you have worked in other countries, it is advisable to make your application 6-9 months before you want your pension to start.
 Read more on the Työeläke.fi website.

 If you live in another Nordic country

-If you live in another Nordic country, you can claim your Finnish pension at the same time as you claim your pension in your country of residence.
-If you have not yet reached retirement age in your country of residence, but you want to claim pension from another Nordic country, in this case too you can claim Finnish pension from the pension provider in your country of residence.
-Read more on the page on pension in your country of residence.
+If you live in another Nordic country, you can claim your Finnish earnings-related pension at the same time as your claim your pension in your country of residence.
+If you have not yet reached retirement age in your country of residence, but you want to claim a pension from another Nordic country, in this case too you can claim your Finnish earnings-related pension through your pension provider in your country of residence.
+Read more on the page on page on pensions in your country of residence.

 Can you take Finnish old-age pension with you to another Nordic country?

-Earnings-related pension and national pension are also paid to you in another Nordic country.
-Housing allowance for pensioners is not paid abroad.
+Earnings-related pension is also paid to you in another Nordic country.
 Read more on the website Suomi.fi.

-Guarantee pension is only paid to persons living in Finland.
-Guarantee pensioners can, however, reside temporarily abroad without losing their entitlement to the guarantee pension.
+National pension, guarantee pension and housing allowance for pensioners are only paid to persons living in Finland.
+Recipients of national pension and guarantee pension can, however, reside temporarily abroad without losing their entitlement to their pension.
 Read more on Kela’s website.

 If you are an employee, your employment relationship must end before your old-age pension can start.
 If you are self-employed, you do not need to end your self-employed activity in order to get old-age pension.